acorn-io/runtime/docs/docs/38-authoring/04-volumes.md

 ## Ephemeral storage

-  \# todo - Update when we decide to keep the `ephemeral://` syntax or move to `volume: scratch: storageClass: "emptyDir"` syntax exclusively.

 There are two ways to create ephemeral scratch type of storage.
 This type of volume is useful when you are transforming data perhaps during a restore process.

 A shorthand way to define the volume is:

   ```cue
 containers: {